VBukowsky81/AzureFunctions-WeatherApp/README.md

 Anyway, extremely useful Azure feature/service, that I will personally use quite a bit.

-So this basically does quick HttpClient GET request on OpenWeatherMap API, their usual API format.
-The city name plugs at the query time, so I have shown a few examples with London, Paris and Berlin below.
+So this basically does quick HttpClient GET request on OpenWeatherMap API, using their standard API format.
+The city name plugs at the query time - I have posted few examples with London, Paris and Berlin below.

-Quick app, but these are completely serverless.
+Function Apps are completely serverless, by the way.
 Interesting though - you are still using storage space, to actually locate your function code.
 But otherwise - completely serverless.

 PS Plug in your own API key from OpenWeatherMap, under apiKey, in the main class, if you want to use it locally.